CodingDoug/white-label-event-app/README.md

 There are many other resources to override as well, such as styles, colors, and Dagger module names.

+# Configuring Eventmobi

+When you create an app flavor in your fork, create a new file called eventmobi_flavor.properties in the app directory where "flavor" is the name of the flavor.
+In this file, define one property called eventmobiApiKey with the value of the API key for your event.

+When you do a build, this value will be injected into the app, which will then be used by the app to make API requests to Eventmobi.

+The properties file is flagged by .gitignore to be commited from commits.
+If you would like to check in the file anyway, make the necessary change to .gitignore.

 # Integrating Twitter

 The app supports a minimalistic integration with Twitter.
 You will need to